How much does an electrician cost in Singapore? A transparent breakdown

 DB box upgrade — $400–$1,200

-Replacing the entire distribution board with modern MCBs and RCBO protection.
+Replacing the entire distribution board with modern MCBs and RCBO protection, which is the heart of any rewiring and upgrade job.
 Price depends on number of circuits.
 Most 4 and 5-room HDBs land in the $550–$800 range.
+Our HDB DB box upgrade guide walks through when a swap is actually worth it.

 Full HDB rewiring — $2,500–$6,000

 Replacing every cable in the flat.
-Major job, almost only done during full renovations.
+Major job, almost only done during a resale flat renovation.
 Includes new sockets, new switches, new lighting points, new DB box.

 What changes the price